 REI Co-op’s Trailmade collection targets the budget end of the market and includes everything from sleeping pads and bags to backpacks, tents, and apparel.
 The Trailmade hiking pole is the brand’s cheapest offering and has nearly all the features that beginning and occasional hikers need.
 You get an aluminum build, a telescoping design with lever locks, and a foam grip.
 Nothing is premium here—no carbon, no cork grip, no padded wrist strap, and the locks are about as minimal as they come.
 In addition, the Trailmade is only made in one size, although it is adjustable from 41 to 55 inches.
 But at $80, it’s tough to beat the low price.

 What do you sacrifice with the REI Trailmade?
 Sturdiness is a big concession, and for heavy use and difficult terrain, these poles pale in comparison to the build of a more rugged model like the Black Diamond Pursuit.
-And as we touched on above, the Trailmade is light on features, so you miss out on useful touches including choke-up extensions and longer-lasting materials like cork handles and burlier and more reliable lever locks (REI’s own $119 Traverse below includes those upgrades).
+And as we touched on above, the Trailmade is light on features, so you miss out on useful touches, including choke-up extensions and longer-lasting materials like cork handles and burlier and more reliable lever locks (REI’s own $119 Traverse below includes those upgrades).
 If you stick to established trails and are looking for the basics in balance and support, the Trailmade will certainly do the trick.
 But more serious hikers and backpackers may want to purchase a higher-end model.
 For a slightly cheaper ($75) but heavier (1 lb.
-3.2 oz.) budget design available in a wide range of colorways, check out Montem’s Ultra Strong.
+3.2 oz.) design in a wide range of colorways, check out Montem’s Ultra Strong.

 See the REI Co-op Trailmade